 City-Chic Registry Office Wedding at a Marylebone Town Hall

 Soho chic meets East London cool.
-From cherished antique heirlooms to bespoke hand-drawn menus, this couple redefined tradition through bespoke touches, crafting a celebration that was perfectly "them."
+From cherished antique heirlooms to bespoke hand-drawn menus, this couple redefined tradition through personal touches, crafting a celebration that was perfectly "them."

 Read time: